This code is part of X-ray: Generate and Analyse (XGA), a module designed for the XMM Cluster Survey (XCS).

 from astropy.units import Quantity

-from numpy import array, ndarray, pi
+from numpy import array, pi

 from .. import DEFAULT_COSMO